-ARGAN is the only Frenchreal estate development and rental company listed on Euronext Paris specialised in PREMIUM warehouses.
+ARGAN is the only French real estate development and rental company listed on Euronext Paris specialised in PREMIUM warehouses.

-The Company's property portfolio of built assets (excluding current developments) with a total surface area of 3,100,000 sqm, is valued at €3.3bn excluding transfer taxes (€3.45bn including transfer taxes) as at 30 June 20210.
+The Company's property portfolio of built assets (excluding current developments) with a total surface area of 3,280,000 sqm, is valued at €4.03bn excluding transfer taxes (€4.24bn including transfer taxes) as at 30 June 2022.

-Its property base consists of 92 buildings, mainly category A logistics centres (80 hubs and 12 fulfilment centres as at 30 June 2021), with a weighted average age of 9.8 years.
-The buildings are located throughout France, mainly on the vertical axis Lille, Paris, Lyon, Marseille.
+Its property base consists of 90 buildings, mainly category A logistics centres (78 hubs and 12 fulfilment centres as at 30 June 2022), with a weighted average age of 10 years.
+The buildings are located throughout France, mainly on the vertical axis of highways.